 The “how” (e.g. techniques) of assessing a person and giving advice starts with asking questions.
 Many people, especially me, tend to have a “telling” style.
 In my experience, very few people are open to a telling style, especially early in a relationship.
 I constantly find myself going into first-time meetings with one core thought – ask questions first.
 There is some great work out there for an approach called “inquiry vs advocacy” – google is your friend.

-People have an innate need for autonomy – they want to own their process, decisions, and especially feel that they earned their success.
+People have an innate need for autonomy – they want to own their processes and decisions and especially feel that they earned their success.
 I have found the book by Dan Pink, Drive, to be an awesome read on this topic.
-I have found that I come across this core need everyday, for myself and my clients.
+I have found that I come across this core need every day for myself and my clients.
 Nobody wants to be dependent on a consultant.

 So in summary, here I was reading an article about how to be a good fitness coach, and I realized this guy was saying the same things that I have learned (sometimes the hard way) about being a good business consultant.
 And then I realized (again) that my colleague is right.
 We both are in the people business.